-Does Semaglutide Work Without Diet and Exercise?
+Does Semaglutide Work Without Diet & Exercise?
+The Honest Answer

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

-Semaglutide produces real weight loss even without major diet or exercise changes — clinical trials show an average of 10–12% body weight lost on medication alone.
-But patients at Houston weight loss clinics who pair semaglutide with even modest lifestyle adjustments consistently lose closer to 15–17%.
-The drug works by suppressing appetite and slowing gastric emptying, which means your body is already being nudged toward eating less — adding intentional habits amplifies that effect significantly.
+Semaglutide produces real weight loss even without major diet or exercise changes, clinical trials show an average of 10-12% body weight lost on medication alone.
+But patients at Houston weight loss clinics who pair semaglutide with even modest lifestyle adjustments consistently lose closer to 15-17%.
+The drug works by suppressing appetite and slowing gastric emptying, which means your body is already being nudged toward eating less, adding intentional habits amplifies that effect significantly.
 This article breaks down what the research actually shows, what to expect if lifestyle changes aren't in the picture, and how Houston patients are getting the most out of their GLP-1 prescriptions.

 1What the Clinical Trials Actually Show